top of page

 • Love backpacking, and want deeper community, ritual, and nature‑connection.

-There is an application process, as trips are limited to 8-12 participants.
-We aim to enroll eclectic cohorts of people who will bring a range of of skills and perspectives to the group.
+There is an application process, as trips are limited to the size of the campsite.
+We aim to enroll eclectic cohorts of people who will bring a range of skills and perspectives to the group.

 summer calendar